saracarsanaro/genome-analysis/file_formats.md

 ### CIGAR String
 _variations between sequence and reference genome in SAM files are encoded using CIGAR strings_

-A CIGAR string is used to encode variations between a sequence and a reference genome.
+[CIGAR](https://www.drive5.com/usearch/manual/cigar.html) stands for Concise Idiosyncratic Gapped Alignment Report.
+It is a compressed representation of an alignment that is used in the SAM file format.
 The symbols used are: M = alignment match, I = insertion to the reference, and D = deletion from the reference.

 ### BAM
 _the binary equivalent of a SAM file_

 BAM files are compressed SAM files.
 They are most useful when sorted, as this allows for quick retrieval or display.
-A BAM file must be indexed (.bai) to be visualized.
+A BAM file must be indexed (an associated .bai file) to be visualized.

 ### BED
 _designed to store information on genomic intervals_